Insights into data backup: Is your data protected in the cloud?

 Remember the cartoon of a character tying a CD to a helium-filled balloon?
 As he lets go, he asks, “Is this is the right way to send data to the cloud?”
 Despite the prevalence of cloud computing, most of us aren’t aware of where our data physically sits.
 We assume both data backup and disaster recovery are in place, but this isn’t usually the case.
-Unless resiliency is specifically included in the contract, data and applications are often kept in a single instance, in a single data center and not necessarily backed up off-site.
+Unless resiliency is specifically included in the contract, data and business applications are often kept in a single instance, in a single data center and not necessarily backed up off-site.
 In this case, if something happened to the data center through a natural or man-made disaster, that data could be gone forever.
 Even with some backups in place, it could be months before the data center can recover everyone’s files.

 “Cloud is not a commodity,” IBM notes.
 “And no matter what you call it, computing doesn’t come out of the sky.
 It comes from physical hardware inside brick-and-mortar facilities connected by hundreds of miles of networking cable.
 And no two clouds are built the same way.”
 Do you know where your business data is and where your cloud applications are running?
 Are you sure they’re backed up and recoverable?
 It’s up to us to ask the right questions to ensure our data is resilient in the cloud.
 We should never assume that cloud implies data copies between sites, backups, security and recovery.
 To protect your data, always ask business cloud providers these questions: